-Denim Smith joined Echelon Wealth Partners as Managing Director, Investment Banking (Real Estate) in 2021.
-Previously, Mr. Smith was the Managing Director of Real Estate Investment Banking at Laurentian Bank Securities.
-From 2014 to 2016, Mr. Smith was the interim Chief Financial Officer at The Nationwide Group of Companies, responsible for the overall accounting, finance and HR departments for an international conglomerate with over 120 employees across five operating companies in over 18 countries, as well as strategic investments and special initiatives.
+Previously, Mr. Smith was the Managing Director of Real Estate Investment Banking at Laurentian Bank Securities since 2019.
+From 2014 to 2016 Mr. Smith was the interim Chief Financial Officer and Chief Investment Officer at The Nationwide Group of Companies, responsible for the overall accounting, finance, and HR departments for an international conglomerate with over 120 employees across five operating companies in over 18 countries, as well as strategic investments, mergers and acquisitions, and business development.
 Mr. Smith also led the real estate investment banking practice at Blackmont Capital which completed over \$300 million of capital markets transactions and over \$3 billion of advisory and valuation mandates.
 Prior to that, Mr. Smith was a founding member of KeyBanc Capital Markets Real Estate Group in Boston which was responsible for over US\$3.5 billion of capital markets transactions and US\$600 million of successful sell-side advisory mandates; after starting his career at RBC Capital Markets in Canada and joining the inaugural US Real Estate Group.
-Mr. Smith was also a trustee on the board of TSX-listed True North Apartment REIT from its formation to its merger with Northern Properties Real Estate Investment Trust to become Canada's third largest apartment REIT with greater than \$1B market cap; Mr. Smith also served as a Trustee for TSXV-listed GT Canada Medical Properties Real Estate Investment Trust which was acquired by Northwest Healthcare Real Estate Investment Trust.
+Mr. Smith was also a trustee on the board of TSX-listed True North Apartment REIT from its formation to its merger with Northern Properties Real Estate Investment Trust to become Canada's third largest apartment REIT with greater than \$1B market cap; Mr. Smith also served as a Trustee for TSXVlisted GT Canada Medical Properties REIT which was acquired by Northwest Healthcare REIT.
 Mr. Smith is a graduate of the University of Western Ontario and has completed the CFA Level 2.